marcusgia2505/classsExGameInstructions/docs/Programming.rst

 :php:`$getAverage("varname", $round = $currentRound)`

-	**Function** retrieves the average of a variable over all participants.
+	**Function** retrieves the average value of a variable over all participants.

 	**Returns** the average value or :php:`null` if no values available.